patleb/web_tools/sunzistrano/README.md

 The `sun.source_recipe` Bash helper must be used to source the **recipe** and make sure that it runs only once.
 It's also required for more advanced features like the **specialize** and **rollback** commands.

-The `sun.list_recipes` Ruby helper let you group recipes within `all.sh` files and outputs the names of the recipes that include variables with the actual values.

-See [bootstrap/all.sh](../mix_server/config/provision/recipes/bootstrap/all.sh) for an example.

 ## Files

 Transferred **files** are located under the folder `config/provision/files` and must follow the actual location of the remote machine.
 For example, if the file `/etc/hosts` is expected to be replaced, then the file path would be `config/provision/files/etc/hosts`.